Arabian-vACC/library/docs/aerodrome/al-ain/air.md

     **Controller**: " A6-CTV, report final runway 01, number 1, traffic is a DA42 on a 3.5 mile final runway 01."

 ### 4.5.3 VFR arrivals
 Inbound VFR aircraft shall be instructed to contact AIR with enough time such that two-way radio communications has been established before aircraft enter the aerodrome control zone.
-On first contact, AIR will pass circuit joining instructions, as well as any other pertinent information.
+On first contact, AIR will pass circuit joining instructions, cleared altitude and local QNH.